-- (1) marriage five days; - (2) paternity one day; - (3) serious household or domestic emergency including illness in the immediate family of an employee, and when no one at the employee's home other than the employee can provide for the care of the ill immediate family member up to two days at any one time; - (4) leave of one day may be added to three days' bereavement leave; - (5) leave of three days may be taken for travel associated with bereavement leave; - (6) adoption leave one day. - (7) domestic violence up to three days for absences resulting from the employee or employee's dependent child having experienced domestic or sexual violence.
+- (1) marriage five days; - (2) parental leave for a non-birthing parent one day;

+(3) serious household or domestic emergency including illness in the immediate family of an employee, and when no one at the employee's home other than the employee can provide for the care of the ill immediate family member - up to two days at any one time;

+- (4) leave of one day may be added to three days' bereavement leave; - (5) leave of three days may be taken for travel associated with bereavement leave; - (6) adoption leave one day.

+(7) domestic violence - up to three days for absences resulting from the employee or employee's dependent child having experienced domestic or sexual violence.